 - Terry Sandbek, March 2013

 Satellite Safari is your tour guide to the universe of satellites that humanity has launched into orbit around our home planet.
-And later this year, it will become your personal gateway to a real satellite in orbit that you can take pictures and send broadcasts from!

-While we're waiting for SkyCube to launch, you can use Satellite Safari to learn more about the International Space Station and many hundreds of other satellites already in orbit.
+You can use Satellite Safari to learn more about the International Space Station and many hundreds of other satellites already in orbit.
 Satellite Safari will tell you where to find them in the sky, when they'll pass overhead, and where they are orbiting over Earth right now.

 Satellite Safari can show you the spacecraft that will pass over your location at any given time.
 You can even get a "bird's eye view" from a satellite itself, and see the Earth from orbit exactly as the satellite sees it!